run-ai/docs/docs/admin/integration/clearml.md

 ### Preparations

 * Run:AI uses _Projects_.
 A Project is assigned to users and contains information such as quota, affinity, and more.
 A Run:AI Project is implemented as a Kubernetes namespace.
 * ClearML runs _Experiments_.
-Experiments run in _Queues_.
-Queues are associated with Kubernetes namespaces.
+An Experiment is sent to a _Queue_ for execution.
+* ClearML runs _Agents_.
+An agent runs on a Kubernetes namespace.
+An Agent can be associated with Queues.
+The Agent listens to queues and pulls experiements for execution in that namespace.

 To prepare a Run:AI Project and a ClearML Queue do the following: